Malone Central School District

 If you are the parent or legal guardian of a Malone CSD student and would like to have access to your child's internet history and have the ability to add additional filtering and controls, outside of school hours, please see the GoGuardian page under Parent & Staff Resources > Parent & Student Guides.
 Fill out the GoGuardian Parent Sign Up form at the bottom of the page.

-Click here for a summary of students and staff affected by COVID-19.
+Click here for a regularly updated summary of the number of students and staff affected by COVID-19.

 Changes in Student Enrollment Type